 Internship Details and Guidelines

 - The application and internship process will be managed by the Center for Service-Learning and Social Action in collaboration with the Office of Mission & Identity and the Muldoon Center for Entrepreneurship.

 - Summer internships last for 10 weeks; vacations should be taken out before or after the internship.

-- Students will work for a total of 40 hours per week: 35 hours per week at specified service agency and 5 hours per week as a cohort participating in discussion and reflection.
+- Students will work for a total of 40 hours per week: 35 hours per week with specified service agency and 5 hours per week as a cohort participating in discussion and reflection.

 - Students will receive a stipend of $4,800 (+$500 for research component).